American Knife and Tool Institute

 FACT:

 The FSA only prohibits your ability to send automatic knives through the postal service.
-It makes no restrictions on shipping knives using the other carrier services as long as it is not being sold across a state line.
+It makes no restrictions on shipping knives using other carrier services as long as they are not being sold across a state line.

 MYTH: